observablehq/plot/docs/marks/frame.md

 Plot.frame({stroke: "red"})
 ```

-Returns a new frame with the specified *options*.
+Returns a new frame mark with the specified *options*.